Tulip4attoo/Soul-like-Game-UE5/README.md

     + Turning player when attacking.
     + Animation notify system (mostly for attacking)
 + Lock on target: you could lock and switch target
-    + Click to see an Youtube video
+    + Click to see a Youtube video
 [![Lock On Target](/Readme_Media/Lock_On_Target.png)](https://youtu.be/Rbr8P9_QGOM)
 + AttributeComponent (Holding health etc.)
 + Heavy use of Events to drive UI and gameplay reactions.